 - Straight Talk’s 5G plans top out at the relatively slow speed of 143Mbps; T-Mobile’s 5G plans are much faster, topping out at 357Mbps.

-- All but one of Straight Talk’s unlimited plans are deprioritized during network congestion, meaning users may experience slower speeds during busy times; T-Mobile’s unlimited plans are only deprioritized after users have exceeded their premium data allowances.
+- Straight Talk’s unlimited plans are deprioritized during network congestion, meaning users may experience slower speeds during busy times; only two of T-Mobile’s unlimited plans are deprioritized during network congestion.

 - Straight Talk offers less hotspot data (10GB, 15GB, and 20GB) than T-Mobile (50GB and unlimited).